 Visit our DM Services page for details on pricing.

-For students with dyscalculia, receiving one-on-one or small group help twice per week is ideal.
-Once a week is workable if there is reinforcement of concepts at home between sessions.
+For students with dyscalculia, receiving one-on-one or small group help at least twice per week is ideal.

 Targeted interventions at school with small groups is nearly always beneficial.
 Students with dyscalculia, however, need more.
 As one pair of researchers stated, "In the case of developmental disorder, co-morbidity is a rule not the exception."
 In other words, dyscalculics are likely to have other developmental or learning difficulties that compound their struggles with math.
 Unless a small group is very small, it is difficult for an interventionist to accommodate the diverse, individual needs of each and every learner.
 An effective intervention, for a dyscalculia student, requires highly individualized remediation techniques.